joshbowling/que-libre/data/culting/two.md

 	There's much more, says #john, It's all disclosed in time.

 	Are you all worried about being out here, it seems like pretty dangerous country?
-	We're have protection, #john points to the sky.
+	We have protection, #john points to the sky.

 	You mean #rael?
 	Yes, definitely.
 But also the #anunaki.

+	What can I read